On the Ehrhart Polynomial of Minimal Matroids: Introduction

 In \cite{fuliu} Castillo and Liu conjectured something stronger regarding Ehrhart positivity: that all \textit{generalized permutohedra} are Ehrhart positive.
 The validity of that conjecture implies that all matroids are Ehrhart positive, since it is known that matroid polytopes are a subfamily of generalized permutohedra (see for example \cite{ardila}).\\

 In this article we are going to support Conjecture \ref{deloera} by proving that a certain infinite family of matroids with nice properties does satisfy that assertion.
 Moreover, we prove that in this case such matroids have polytopes that are $h^*$-real-rooted.
 This fact motivated further computations on several matroids.
-We verified using {\tt LattE} the following: \begin{itemize} \item The matroid polytope of every matroid with up to $8$ elements is $h^*$-real-rooted. \item The matroid polytope of every uniform matroid (every \textit{hypersimplex}) with up to $120$ elements is $h^*$-real-rooted. \item All matroids listed in \cite{deloera} are $h^*$-real-rooted. \item All \textit{snake}-matroids \cite{knauer1} of the form $S(a_1,\ldots,a_{\ell})$ for $a_1+\ldots+a_{\ell}\leq 18$. \end{itemize} Therefore, since in such a case real-rootedness implies log-concavity, and this in turn implies unimodality, we can state a more general conjecture:
+We verified using {\tt LattE} that the following matroids are $h^*$-real-rooted. \begin{itemize} \item The matroid polytope of every matroid with up to $9$ elements. \item The matroid polytope of every uniform matroid (every \textit{hypersimplex}) with up to $200$ elements. \item All matroids listed in \cite{deloera}. \item All \textit{snake}-matroids \cite{knauer1} of the form $S(a_1,\ldots,a_{\ell})$ for $a_1+\ldots+a_{\ell}\leq 22$. \item All Lattice Path Matroids \cite{bonin} with up to $12$ elements. \end{itemize} Therefore, since in such a case real-rootedness implies log-concavity, and this in turn implies unimodality, we can state a more general conjecture:

 \begin{conj} The $h^*$-polynomial of every matroid polytope is real-rooted. \end{conj}